1. All Abilities Playground

 6. Edible Herb Garden

-An array of herbs like rosemary, chives, basil, mint and seasonal vegetables that you may use for your garden picnic or BBQ feast.
+An array of edible plants, seasonal vegetables and herbs like rosemary, chives, basil, and mint that you may use for your garden picnic or BBQ feast.

 8. Herb Garden

-A formal raised garden with a selection of herbs including lemongrass, mint, chives, rosemary and thyme.
+A formal raised garden with a selection of herbs including lemongrass, mint, chives, rosemary, thyme and some more uncommon species.

 This collection contains more than 800 rare, endangered and uncommon palm species from around the world.
 Palms from Madagascar, Hawaii and the Oceanic regions feature strongest with a smaller representation from Australia, South America, North America and China.

 Both native and exotic rainforest communities exist within this collection.
 Dense plantings of tree species complement the remnant stands of Turpentine and Melaleuca to form part of the closed canopy.
 Mixed plantings of shrubs, ferns, epiphytes and ground covers represent the natural composition of a rainforest community and allow you to view these species in conditions they would naturally occur.
 A number of rainforest communities are showcased including those found in the Illawarra, the Australian East Coast, Lord Howe Island, Norfolk Island, New Caledonia and New Zealand.
 The Illawarra rainforest section is home to approximately 80 different trees and 15 different fern species.
-Most of the collection can be viewed all year round though the Epiphytes flower puts on its best display in spring.
+This collection is great to explore all year round though Spring sees the epiphytes flowering at their peak.